-- Many studies of (non-cognitive) personality now take advantage of web based data collection using open source items (e.g., the International Personality Item Pool or IPIP). - 2 Can we develop web based, open source items to measure ability? - Items need to be "google resistant", power items that are not susceptible to practice. - By using computer generated items, we can automatically produce an infinite number of parallel forms.
+- Many studies of (non-cognitive) personality now take advantage of web based data collection using open source items. - 2 Can we develop web based, open source items to measure ability? - Items need to be "google resistant", power items that are not susceptible to practice. - By using computer generated items, we can automatically produce an infinite number of parallel forms.
 This allows people to practice on item types without invalidating tests.